 - Legal teams can pursue technological solution opportunities, but they don’t expect technology to fix broken processes.
 They focus on fixing people and processes first.

-- Legal department optimisation evaluates the fitness of technology investments already in place and chooses modifying solutions and processes — and retraining people — prior to deciding to purchase new technologies.
+- Legal department optimization evaluates the fitness of technology investments already in place and chooses modifying solutions and processes — and retraining people — prior to deciding to purchase new technologies.

-- GCs make smart, informed, incremental changes after gaining the support of their internal clients, recognising that legal department optimisation is a process and not an event.
+- GCs make smart, informed, incremental changes after gaining the support of their internal clients, recognizing that legal department optimization is a process and not an event.

-Focus on a small number of discrete areas and seek “quick wins” to demonstrate the value of optimisation efforts.
+Focus on a small number of discrete areas and seek “quick wins” to demonstrate the value of optimization efforts.

 Start your journey

-As you explore opportunities for legal department optimisation, consider the following recommendations:
+As you explore opportunities for legal department optimization, consider the following recommendations:

-- Keep apprised of the latest technology and recognise the direction the business has taken.
-Also understand the pressures that customers, clients and business partners are putting on the organisation and actions the legal department may need to take to help prepare for emerging issues such as ESG and other business priorities.
+- Keep apprised of the latest technology and recognize the direction the business has taken.
+Also understand the pressures that customers, clients and business partners are putting on the organization and actions the legal department may need to take to help prepare for emerging issues such as ESG and other business priorities.

 - Artificial intelligence, alternative currencies, privacy laws, etc., are evolving constantly.
 It is critical you surround yourself with the best people possible.
 Look to bring in bright and creative talent to the legal department.
 Also, just because you did something a certain way before doesn’t mean you should be doing it again.